httptoolkit/httptoolkit-website/src/docs/getting-started.md

 title: 'Getting Started with HTTP Toolkit'
 ---

-HTTP Toolkit is a suite of tools for testing, debugging & developing with HTTP and HTTPS.
+HTTP Toolkit is a tool for testing, debugging & developing with HTTP and HTTPS.

 If you're looking to develop, test, or debug HTTP traffic, you're in the right place.